PBC is an affiliation website. We help you find gambling sites where you can play with real money.

 Don’t worry though, you won’t have to work this all out, because the majority of the sites will have a calculator within your account.
 This will show how much you’ve wagered and how much is left.
 This is the ideal way for you to balance your money out and stay informed.

 Any winnings are kept in what is known as a ‘pending balance’ and they’ll be locked in there until you reach the wagering requirement.
 Now you cannot withdraw from the pending balance, but you can use it to work your way through the multiplier amount.

-When you hit the wagering requirement then any winnings in the pending balance will be transferred into the main wallet.
+When you hit the playthrough requirement then any winnings in the pending balance will be transferred into the main wallet.
 You then have the option of using the credit to play with or withdraw it.

 Why Sites Have Wagering Requirements?

 Wagering requirements are pretty much a way of protecting the gaming site, so you don’t claim the extra credit and withdraw it immediately.
 It means that you have to stay with them for a while and play before you can claim the bonus credit.

 But there is another reason, and this is to prevent money laundering through the site.
 Many counterfeiters use the gambling community as a way to integrate fake currency into the system.
 Gambling sites are required to conduct stringent checks on players and monitor their play, to ensure that currency passing through them is legitimate.